BharadwajDinesh/Kaggle_Projects/PhysioNet/README.md

 For this task, we use a U-Net–based semantic segmentation model, chosen for its strong performance in medical imaging.
 U-Net’s encoder–decoder structure allows it to capture both high-level context and fine-grained details, making it well-suited for extracting ECG traces from noisy, scanned, or distorted images.

-We explored multiple variations, but found that having a diverse training set mattered more than the specific architecture, so U-Net was retained as the primary segmentation model.